How you schedule your day-to-day tasks can make or break your productivity.

 Like lots of people, all you require is to shake things up a bit.

-This guide offers you with the tested strategies that you need to perform to schedule your workday(s) much better.
+This guide offers you the tested strategies that you need to perform to schedule your workday(s) much better.

 Done properly, you must see your performance and productivity soar.
 Let’s dive right in.